- Education and Science»

 The foregoing developments are worthy of note, but the first large scale industry in space is mining.
 The first machines of industry will be mining machines in the tradition of the large government contractor that also made bicycles, Jeffrey Manufacturing Company and Jeffrey-Dresser Industries.

-The global mining equipment industry is expected to reach $117 Billion annual revenues shortly, on earth, in 2018.
+The global mining equipment industry is expected to reach $117 Billion annual revenues on Earth in 2018.
 Revenues from lunar mining beginning in 2017 will begin to add billions more.

 Most Successful Mining Machine Companies On Earth